A-3929

 Plain Language

-Business entities are categorically prohibited from selling, leasing, trading, sharing, or otherwise profiting from any information obtained by using a biometric surveillance system on consumers.
-There is no consent exception — the prohibition is absolute.
-This effectively treats biometric surveillance data as non-commercializable.
-Violations are independent unlawful practices under the Consumer Fraud Act, separate from the notice-and-use requirements in Section 2.
+Business entities are categorically prohibited from selling, leasing, trading, sharing, or otherwise profiting from any information obtained through the use of a biometric surveillance system on a consumer.
+There are no exceptions or consent-based carve-outs — this is a flat ban on commercialization of biometric surveillance data.
+Violations are unlawful practices under the Consumer Fraud Act.
+This prohibition applies regardless of whether the business complied with the notice requirement for using the biometric surveillance system in the first place.

 Statutory Text